mezleca/osu-stuff/README.md

 # build custom modules (npm install should do this automatically but if not)
 bun install -g node-gyp
-node-gyp configure && node-gyp build
+node-gyp configure && node-gyp build && bun run rebuild

 # start without building
 bun run dev